openebs/charts/README.md

 ### Releasing a new version

-- Raise a PR with the required changes to the master branch.
+- Raise a PR with the required changes to the HEAD branch.
 - Tag the [maintainers](./MAINTAINERS) for review
 - Once changes are reviewed and merged, the changes are picked up by [Helm Chart releaser](https://github.com/helm/chart-releaser-action) GitHub Action.
 The chart releaser will:
   - Upload the new version of the charts to the [GitHub releases](https://github.com/openebs/charts/releases).